 “The Award has opened doors, broken down some barriers and opened minds to what is achievable.”
 Philip Solaris, 2016 winner with ‘DroneCounts’

-The Conservation Innovation Awards are supported by The Tindall Foundation, Department of Conservation, Callaghan Innovation, Predator Free 2050 Ltd and New Zealand’s Biological Heritage National Science Challenge.
+The Conservation Innovation Awards are supported by The Tindall Foundation, Department of Conservation, Callaghan Innovation, Predator Free 2050 Limited and New Zealand’s Biological Heritage National Science Challenge.

 We’re proud to support people who are leading innovation in New Zealand conservation and protecting our unique places and wildlife.

-Predator Free 2050 Ltd CEO Ed Chignell talks to Radio Live’s Graeme Hill about Predator Free 2050 and the recent call out for expressions of interest to parties seeking funding and support for large scale predator eradication projects.
+Predator Free 2050 Limited, CEO, Ed Chignell, talks to Radio Live’s Graeme Hill about Predator Free 2050 and the recent call out for expressions of interest to parties seeking funding and support for large scale predator eradication projects.
 Listen to the interview here.

 News Release — 12 September 2017

-Starting today (12 September), New Zealand conservation groups committed to broad scale predator eradication are encouraged to lodge an expression of interest for funding and support from Predator Free 2050 Ltd.
+Starting today (12 September), New Zealand conservation groups committed to broad scale predator eradication are encouraged to lodge an expression of interest for funding and support from Predator Free 2050 Limited.

 The organisation – tasked with eradicating possums, rats and stoats from New Zealand by 2050 is seeking Expressions of Interest from regional and local councils, community organisations, mana whenua, businesses, Non-Governmental Organisations and other entities capable of delivering eradication initiatives in line with its 2025 goals.